mc-carlessi/mysql-enterprise-backup/mysqldump/mysqldump.md

     <span style="color:blue">mysql></span> <copy>show databases;</copy>
     ```

-6. Import the employees database.
+2. Import the dropped employees database.
     It can be done in shell (as when we loaded first example data) or from within the mysql client.
     ```
     <span style="color:blue">mysql></span> <copy>SOURCE /mysql/exports/employees.sql</copy>